The Adult Elite Provincial Championship Program is one of the longest standing Darts Alberta programs.

 $30.00 per person (whether playing in 1, 2 or all 3 rounds)

-The Provincial Championship is typically held in Calgary (even years) or in Edmonton (odd years), always on the Saturday, Sunday and Monday of the Family Day Long Weekend.
+The Provincial Championship is always held on the Saturday, Sunday and Monday of the Family Day Long Weekend.

 A maximum of 80 men and 64 women are eligible to compete in the Elite Provincial Championship.
 Eligibility is determined by: